OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-preview-apis.md

 ## API list

-To see a complete list of all APIs supported by this requirement set (including previously released APIs), [click here to see a version-specific of the API reference documentation](/javascript/api/excel?view=excel-js-preview).
+The following table lists the Excel JavaScript APIs currently in preview.
+To see a complete list of all Excel JavaScript APIs (including preview APIs and previously released APIs), see [all Excel JavaScript APIs](/javascript/api/excel?view=excel-js-preview).

 | Class | Fields | Description |
 |:---|:---|:---|